 the protected didactic sessions in order to answer resident pagers with instructions

 to contact the faculty on call.
-An annual acknowledgement is signed by the faculty
+An annual acknowledgment is signed by the faculty

 and residents who agree that on Friday morning they will: accept re-assignment only